AdrianiBruss/RemotableApp/README.md

 ## Options

-- `menu`: (default `false`) Define the menu you want to use on the mobile app to navigate trough it.
+- `menu`: (default `false`) Define the menu you want to use on the mobile app to navigate with.

+- `sliderDraggable`: (default `[]`) Set an id array of range slider you want to control from the app.

 - `sectionsName`: (default `.section`) Defines the jQuery selector used for the name of your sections.
 It might need to be changed sometimes to avoid problem with other plugins.

-- `sliderDraggable`: (default `[]`) Set an id array of range slider you want to control from the app.
+- `slideShow`: (default `[]`) Set an array of id of slideshows you want to remote from the app.

-- `sectionsName`: (default `false`) Whether you want to resize the text when the window is resized.

 ### changeSection()